jcs/halfmoon/README.md

 		?>

-	to set variables in the namespace of the view, use "$this->varname". in the above example, $posts is an array of all posts and is visible to the view template php file.
+	To set variables in the namespace of the view, use `$this->varname`.
+	In the above example, `$posts` is an array of all posts and is visible to the view template php file.

-	the index action will be called by default when a route does not specify an action.
+	The index action will be called by default when a route does not specify an action.

-	defining a $before_filter array of functions will call them before processing the action.  if any of them return false (such as one failing to authenticate the user and wanting to redirect to a login page), processing will stop, no other before_filters will be run, and the controller action will not be run.
+	Defining a `$before_filter` array of functions will call them before processing the action.
+If any of them return false (such as one failing to authenticate the user and wanting to redirect to a login page), processing will stop, no other before_filters will be run, and the controller action will not be run.

-3.	create views in the views/ directory.  by default, controller actions will try to render views/(controller)/(action).phtml. for example, these urls:
+3. Create views in the `views/` directory.
+By default, controller actions will try to render `views/*controller*/*action*.phtml`.
+    For example, these URLs:

 		/posts
 		/posts/index

-	will both call the index action in the posts controller, which will render views/posts/index.phtml.
+	will both call the index action in the posts controller, which will render `views/posts/index.phtml`.

-	a url of:
+	A URL of:

 		/posts/view/1

-	would map (using the default catch-all route) to the posts controller, calling the view action with $id set to 1, and then render views/posts/view.phtml.
+	would map (using the default catch-all route) to the posts controller, calling the `view` action with `$id` set to 1, and then render `views/posts/view.phtml`.

-	partial views are snippets of html that are shared among views and can be included in a view template with render function.  their filenames must start with underscores.
+	Partial views are snippets of HTML that are shared among views and can be included in a view template with render function.
+Their filenames must start with underscores.

-	for example, if views/posts/index.phtml contained:
+	For example, if `views/posts/index.phtml` contained:

 		<?php